linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 Credit spreads regression results.

 For each bond  $i$ , we estimate Eq.
-(2) using weekly data from January 4, 2007 to January 29, 2009,  $\Delta$ LIB-OIS is the percentage change of the spread between the 3-month LIBOR and the Overnight Index Swap (Is).  $\Delta$ ABX is the parentage change of the index at period  $t$ .  $\Delta$ Is is the Overnight Index Swap.  $\Delta r - 10$  is the change in yield on the 10-year Treasury, with its square given by  $(\Delta r - 10)^{2}$ .  $\Delta$ Slope is the change in 10-year minus 2-year Treasury yields.  $\Delta$ VIX is the change in implied volatility of Standard and Poor 500, and  $\Delta$ S&P is the return on S&P 500.  $t$ -statistics are given in parentheses below the coefficient estimates.
+(2) using weekly data from January 4, 2007 to January 29, 2009,  $\Delta$ LIB-OIS is the percentage change of the spread between the 3-month LIBOR and the Overnight Index Swap (Is).  $\Delta$ ABX is the percentage change of the index at period $t$.  $\Delta$ Is is the Overnight Index Swap.  $\Delta r - 10$  is the change in yield on the 10-year Treasury, with its square given by  $(\Delta r - 10)^{2}$ .  $\Delta$ Slope is the change in 10-year minus 2-year Treasury yields.  $\Delta$ VIX is the change in implied volatility of Standard and Poor 500, and  $\Delta$ S&P is the return on S&P 500.  $t$ -statistics are given in parentheses below the coefficient estimates.
 The last two rows report  $F$ -statistics and  $p$ -values for the key state variables.
 The null hypothesis of the LIB-OIS  $F$ -test is that the sum of all coefficients of  $\Delta$ LIB-OIS and its lags is zero.
 The null hypothesis of the ABX  $F$ -test is the sum of all coefficients of  $\Delta$ ABX and its lags is zero.
 Panel A shows the results of six US non-subprime assets and Panel B shows the results of six non-US non-subprime assets.

 Panel A: US non-subprime asset classes
 Credit spreads